• Home

 How to use the Debt Paydown Sheet

-Once you have written down all of your debt it and have come up with a debt pay off plan the Debt Paydown Sheet is the next step.
+Once you have written down all of your debt and have come up with a debt pay-off plan, the Debt Paydown Sheet is the next step.

-To keep your finances organized and in the same binder, you are going to write down what your goal payments for these accounts.
+To keep your finances organized and in the same binder, you will write down your goal payments for these accounts.

 Debt/Creditor – Write down the name of your debt or creditor.